 Fellows in good standing may sit for the CAQ examination after the fellowship year.

-Our curriculum is unique in the fact that there is no ‘block’ type schedule; instead, we offer a progressive rolling curriculum.
+Our curriculum is unique because there is no ‘block’ type schedule; instead, we offer a progressive rolling curriculum.
 Functionally, this means rather than having one month of hand/upper extremity, each fellow will work with each subspecialty attending several times per month.
-We feel this provides a longitudinal learning environment that improves retention and overall knowledge development.
-Additionally, our specific time allotments are flexible – this means if a fellow wants more time with PCSM faculty, or more time with Foot/Ankle – we can tailor schedules as the year goes on to individual needs.
+This provides a longitudinal learning environment that improves retention and overall knowledge development.
+Additionally, our specific time allotments are flexible – this means if a fellow wants more time with PCSM faculty or more time with Foot/Ankle – we can tailor schedules as the year goes on to individual needs.

 Primary care sports medicine (PCSM)

 Certainly, the largest portion of fellow time will be spent with PCSM faculty, often approaching 50% of clinical time.
 This will rotate between faculty, and each fellow spends weekly time with each core faculty.
 Clinics at the Duke Sports Sciences Institute involve acute and chronic care of musculoskeletal injuries and medical issues in athletes.
 Each clinic will offer a mix of urgent/fracture care, sports injuries, dedicated procedure visits, and imaging reviews.
 We have a particularly good mix of age variety, with some clinics offering a large volume of pediatric fracture care.